OpenHumans/oh-github-source/README.md

 Do `make pip` once to install dependencies (using pipenv)

-Every time you want to run locally, do `make local`.
+Every time you want to run locally, do `make deps` and then `make local`.
 The app will be available at `127.0.0.1:5000`

 # The OH Github integration